Al Kout Mall

-Al Kout Mall is a shopping mall in Fahaheel (Ahmadi governorate), in southern Kuwait that opened in 10 February 2005.
+Al Kout Mall is a shopping mall in Fahaheel (Ahmadi governorate), in southern Kuwait that opened on 10 February 2005.
 It contains fountains which offer a night show.
 One of the biggest malls in Kuwait, it hosts many regional and international brands and a traditional market.

+History

+In 2018, AZADEA Group announced 11 new store openings Al Kout Mall (ZARA, Zara Home, Bershka, Massimo Dutti, Pull & Bear, Stradivarius, Uterqüe, Oysho, Calzedonia, Sunglass Hut, IAM and KIKO Milano).

+Hyatt Regency Al Kout Mall was opened in 2019.

+In 2021, Al Kout Mall announced the opening of Q8 Karting, the largest indoor multi-storey go-karting track in the Middle East.